Grimsby District Light Railway: The line's evolution

 Electric cables running from the power station at Immingham Dock to feeders along the tramway were carried on distinctive masts along the seaward side of the GDLR's conventional line, lending it an unusual appearance.
 The masts vaguely resembled commonplace lineside telegraph masts, but their narrow A-shaped structure and heavier wire-bearing crosspieces were sufficiently different to catch the eye.

 The conventional GDLR line was doubled in 1914, only to be singled in 1917, the lifted tracks being sent abroad as a contribution to the war effort.
 The Great Central's final estimates in 1922 included provision for reinstating the second track, but the LNER never did so.
 Towards the end of the Second World War Grimsby Corporation bought substantial tracts of land between the GDLR and the Humber Bank for post-war industrial development.
 The 200 acre Humber Bank Estate was fully allocated by 1948 and other sites were also taken up, such as Fisons at Immingham.
 To match this development British Railways started to redouble the conventional GDLR line in November 1948, completing the task on 17 September 1951.
 Several of the wholly new, greenfield site industries, like Immingham Dock years before, obtained rail connections, changing the character of the GDLR's conventional line from a plain, rural, inter-urban connection to one with sidings and varied goods trains.
 Over time five sidings were laid, three heading towards the Humber Bank and two inland.
 In 2015 all could still be traced online using aerial and satellite images, though all had closed to traffic.
+Still in 2024, many of the removed sidings can still be spotted, the main give-away being curved lines of trees on the old alignments.
 In 1984 one track towards the southern end of the line was lifted and the remainder followed towards the end of the 20th Century, meaning the GDLR's conventional track has twice been doubled and twice been singled.